radiomime/.dot/README.md

 # thanks

-Snaps to [Ethan Wright](https://github.com/EthanJWright) for the vim insights and dotfiles boilerplate.
+Many thanks to [Ethan Wright](https://github.com/EthanJWright) for vim insights, the original dotfiles, and inspiration to get off the ides.